 Read EPN’s comments.

 EPN also sent a letter to David Ross, Assistant Administrator, EPA Office of Water, regarding the LCR proposed revisions and EPN recommendations.
+In addition, on March 23, EPN submitted this one-page summary to EPA’s Science Advisory Board for consideration during its March 30 public teleconference.

 Read comments of EPN member Jeff Cohen, former EPA Senior Manager, Office of Atmospheric Programs, Office of Air and Radiation.